 In recent years the pharmaceutical sector has seen major changes.
 Globalization issues, national healthcare reforms and changes in demographics have forced the industry to change dramatically.
 The sector outlook could not have been more positive.
 The global biotech market is expected to exceed 400 billion USD1.
-By 2020 global healthcare expenditure expressed as GDP is forecast to increase rapidly in both high income and low income regions 2.
+By 2020 global healthcare expenditure expressed as GDP is forecast to increase rapidly in both high income and low income regions2.
 This trend will have a positive impact on the number of clinical trials.

 Although the external and economic conditions seem very favorable, there are many challenges, especially from a logistical point of view.
 The increase in demand will put more pressure on the internal processes of the entire pharmaceutical supply chain.
 As a result clinical trial managers are challenged to come up with creative solutions, based on an efficient and effective logistics strategy.
+Viroclinics-DDL has supported many clinical trials and is used to working with several supply chain strategies.
+With more than 80,000 processed samples and 500 studies, the company has established a solid logistical track record.
+This record was built by overcoming many hurdles and logistical challenges throughout the years.
+Viroclinics-DDL's clinical trial operations department has summarized these experiences in ten critical lessons.